 Future Career Opportunities

-The course is well regarded by both universities and employers.
-Possible careers are very broad as Computer Science covers many disciplines including software and hardware development.
-Therefore you may find yourself writing code for the latest hi-tech gadgets, or mission critical projects such as nuclear submarines or aeroplanes to working as a hardware engineer designing the latest biometric sensors.
+Successful students can progress to degree courses including computer science, information technology, media communications, business studies and communication systems.
+Career options are broad, you may find yourself writing code for the latest hi-tech gadgets, or mission-critical projects such as nuclear submarines, aeroplanes, or working as a hardware engineer designing the latest biometric sensors.